What is A Camshaft and How Does it Work?

 This makes them not only critical to the operation of an engine, but because the opening and closing of the valves must be carefully and perfectly synchronised with the movements of pistons, they also have a drastic effect on performance.

 To ensure this timing, the camshafts are connected via a timing belt or chain to the turning of the crankshaft - which is directly moving the pistons inside the cylinder.
 Moreover, the shape of the cams themselves is also carefully crafted to control the speed at which the valves open and close.
+This is better known as variable valve timing.

 The basic action of a cam.